MihaiBlebea/mihaiblebea-content/go_project_structue.md

 Of course there are also some drawbacks with this one too, for example all your different containers will fetch data from the same database...

 For now, I found that this works well for me, but in the future and with a growing application, there is always scope for improvement.

+Let me know in the comments section below if you find any edge cases with this approach and how would you improve it.